Long Thanh International Airport: What Travelers Need to Know Before It Opens

 7. Which Airlines and Routes Are Moving

 The one thing that matters for your next trip: every ticket currently booked to or from Ho Chi Minh City uses Tan Son Nhat (SGN), because Long Thanh isn’t selling seats yet.
-Once route transfers start, re-check your airport code every time you book — don’t assume it’s still SGN just because it always has been.
+Once route transfers start, re-check your airport code every time you book — don’t assume it’s still SGN.

 8. Getting There by Road from Ho Chi Minh City

-Road access is where most of the near-term infrastructure work is happening, since rail is still years away (more on that below).
-Three highway projects do the heavy lifting:
+Road access is where most of the near-term work is happening, since rail is still years away.
+Three highway projects do the heavy lifting, plus a pair of connector roads:

 RouteLengthDetails

-Bien Hoa–Vung Tau Expressway54+ kmLinks Dong Nai, Ho Chi Minh City, and the former Ba Ria-Vung Tau area; includes a dedicated “Long Thanh interchange” targeted for completion before the end of May 2026
+Bien Hoa–Vung Tau Expressway54+ kmLinks Dong Nai, HCMC, and the former Ba Ria-Vung Tau area; a dedicated “Long Thanh interchange” targeted for completion before end of May 2026

-Ring Road 3 (Vành đai 3, Ho Chi Minh City)Full loop, multiple segmentsTargeted for full completion by the end of June 2026; once finished, it should cut travel time from Thu Thiem (HCMC’s new urban core) to the airport to roughly 30-40 minutes
+Ring Road 3 (Vành đai 3, HCMC)Full loop, multiple segmentsTargeted for full completion by end of June 2026; would cut Thu Thiem-to-airport time to ~30-40 min

-There’s also a supporting pair of roads — 25B and 25C — that will connect Ring Road 3 to National Route 51, which Dong Nai Province is currently finishing up.
-Put it all together and the overall goal is a normal drive time from central Ho Chi Minh City to the airport of about 1 to 1.5 hours once everything above is complete.
+Put it together and the overall goal is a normal drive from central Ho Chi Minh City to the airport of about 1 to 1.5 hours once all of the above is complete.

-That 1-1.5 hour figure is a target, based on infrastructure that isn’t fully finished yet.
-Until Ring Road 3 and the connecting roads are actually open, real driving times — especially during peak traffic — will likely run longer than the eventual best case.
+That 1-1.5 hour figure is a target, based on infrastructure that isn’t fully finished.
+Until Ring Road 3 and the connecting roads actually open, real driving times — especially at peak — will likely run longer than the eventual best case.

 Construction site at Long Thanh International Airport's passenger terminal, mid-2025